-Matchless in size, terrain, and pedigree, this pristine private wilderness has long been eyed as America’s next great ski resort.
+This pristine private wilderness has long been eyed as the next great ski resort.

 By Corinne Gaffner Garcia